Bedrock-OSS/bedrock-wiki/docs/entities/npc-dialogs.md

 ## Selecting the Player

 In `on_open_commands`, `on_close_commands`, and the `commands` property of each button object, you can use normal selectors, such as `@p` to select the nearest player.
 However, these selectors are run relative to the NPC entity, so this may be confusing in multiplayer.
-To solve this, there is a special selector, `@initiator` which always selects the player with the dialog open.
+To solve this, there is a special selector, `@initiator` which always selects the player with the dialogue open.

 <CodeHeader></CodeHeader>